Skip to main content

 Contributions to Flow Research fall into several categories.
 You do not need to be an expert in every area — pick one that matches your skills and interest.

-Product contributions
+Protocol & Product contributions

 • Garden — human-agent workspace, tool connectors, approval workflows, skills system.
 Contributions include UI/UX, integration work, and workflow design.